jwasinger/Jammer-App/README.md

 ## Installation

-Note: this application requires an instance of MongoDB and an instance of Elasticsearch to be installed and available.
+Note: this application requires an instance of MongoDB to be installed and available.

 1. Clone the repo `git clone https://github.com/jwasinger/Jammer-App`
 2. Install NPM dependencies `npm install`